alefore/weblog/zettelkasten.md

 I have a symbolic link `index.md` which points to my main entry point note (note `0a9.md`).
 This is used by my `:zki` (Zettelkasten Index) command to take me to the "index" into my notes.

-### Git

-I store my Zettelkasten in a git source code repository.

-I considered using a private repository in github but, for the time being, I'm using Google Cloud Source Repositories, which seems to work well: it even gives me a Markdown viewer which works well enough (though I use it very rarely; I'm much more likely to peruse my notes through my text editor, since that allows me to trivially modify them).

 ### Why Not Readable Names